mazeframework/maze/README.md

 **Maze** is a web application framework written in [Crystal](http://www.crystal-lang.org) inspired by Kemal, Rails, Phoenix and other popular application frameworks and based on [Amber](https://amberframework.org).
 The purpose of Maze is to extend Amber with specific features and design goals that are outside of, and incompatible with, the core goals of the Amber project.

-Maze has a number of fundamental differences from Amber which meant creating a new framework was a better option than trying to modify Amber and retain it's core principles.
+Maze has a number of fundamental differences from Amber which meant creating a new framework was a better option than trying to modify Amber whilst retain Amber's core principles.
 With Amber anyone coming from a Rails background will feel right at home as the Amber application layout has many similarities with Rails.
 In particular Model, Views and Controllers are contained in app/models, app/views and app/controllers directories respectively.

 Maze takes a modular approach whereby the code is organised in modules for a feature or module of your application.
 Anyone who has used MEAN.js will be familiar with this code layout scheme.
 For example given an application feature to perform CRUD operations on Post objects (e.g. title, bodytext etc.)  The code layout in Maze for the Post module would be as such (using the slang template engine);